POLICY · WHAT WE COLLECT AND WHY

 Privacy policy

-The short version: this site sets no cookies, shows no ads, and sells no data.
-We collect anonymous traffic counts, plus whatever you choose to hand us directly, which today means an email address if you subscribe to the newsletter and the contents of a report if you submit one.
+The short version: we do not use advertising cookies and we do not sell personal information.
+We use cookieless aggregate analytics, and we retain limited pseudonymous security and attribution records for the defined periods set out below.
+On top of that we hold whatever you choose to hand us directly, which today means an email address if you subscribe to the newsletter and the contents of a report if you submit one.
 That is the whole list.
-Effective July 1, 2026.
+Effective August 8, 2026.

 We measure traffic with Plausible, a cookieless analytics tool.
-It counts pageviews, referrers, and a small set of anonymous events (for example that an affiliate link was clicked, or that a newsletter form was submitted) so we can tell which pages are useful.
-The event data carries page paths and operator slugs, never anything that identifies you.
+It counts pageviews, referrers, and a small set of aggregate events (for example that an affiliate link was clicked, or that a newsletter form was submitted) so we can tell which pages are useful.
+The event data carries page paths and operator slugs, never a name, an email address, or an account of yours.
 There is no cross-site tracking and no advertising profile, which is why you see no cookie banner.
 Plausible's own practices are in its data policy.

 We can also enable Cloudflare Web Analytics, which works the same way: cookieless, aggregate, no personal profiles.

 Monetized links route through /go/, and that redirect checks which US state you are connecting from (using Cloudflare's network-level geolocation) so we can send you to the legality guide instead of an operator your state has restricted.
 Each redirect decision is logged for 90 days: the operator slug, your country and state code, the decision made, and a one-way fingerprint built by hashing your browser's user agent and IP address together.
 The raw IP address and user agent are never stored.
+The fingerprint is pseudonymous, not anonymous: it cannot be turned back into your IP address, but it is derived from your request, so we count it as personal-adjacent data and hold it for 90 days only.
 We use that log to audit the state gate and to spot click fraud, nothing else.

 If you subscribe to the newsletter

-Signing up stores one piece of personal data: your email address.
+Signing up stores your email address and the context around it.
 It lands in our own database alongside which form you used (footer, sticky bar, or exit prompt), an optional operator slug if you signed up from an operator page, and the signup time.
 No name, no payment details, no third-party list service.
+There is no fixed expiry on a subscriber record: it stays until you ask us to delete it, which we do on request.

 To stop abuse, the signup endpoint keeps a salted one-way hash of the submitting IP address and allows one signup per minute per address.
 The raw IP is never stored.
 The list is write-only from the browser: the form can add an address but nothing on the public site can read the list back, so it cannot be scraped through us.